codeclimate/codeclimate-rubocop/config/contents/security/json_load.md

-This cop checks for the use of JSON class methods which have potential security issues.
+Checks for the use of JSON class methods which have potential security issues.

 ### Safety: